AnnieP211/AnnieP211.github.io/projects/MaKaHanaKaʻIke.md

 method through which I learned to see technology differently: not as something separate from people, but as something shaped by our choices, our values, and our willingness to learn by doing.

-## Here are some things I've produced as a participant in the ma ka hana ka ʻike program!
+## Results from the ma ka hana ka ʻike program!

 Vibecoding (native plants vs. invasive species game - plants vs. zombies):